Red Sox get 1st series victory in month, win 11-3 at Texas - NewsBreak

 Red Sox get 1st series victory in month, win 11-3 at Texas

 Hill (1-1) threw 64 of his 94 pitches for strikes in his first start since May 5.
-The left-hander, who during his quarantine threw alone on a couple of otherwise empty fields near his home, struck out four without a walk.
-He allowed three runs and seven hits, the last Kole Calhoun's two-run double after Texas opened the seventh with consecutive singles.
+The left-hander struck out four without a walk while allowing three runs and seven hits, the last Kole Calhoun’s two-run double after Texas opened the seventh with consecutive singles.

-“I was pretty much full go,” said Hill, who also threw into a net at home.
-“I went out there by myself and just, I kind of looked crazy, but I was I was staying ready.”

 Martinez went deep on a full-count pitch with two outs in the first off rookie Glenn Otto (1-1).
 It was his fourth homer this season, and extended his majors-best hitting streak to 15 games.
 Martinez also singled and walked twice while adding on to the longest on-base streak in his career, including all 26 games he has played this season.